tgfrerer/island/plan.md

 - add samplercreateinfo fields to textureInfo (mipmapmode, etc.) when creating sampler/textures

-- refactor allocation logic so that memory usage becomes more efficient. it should be possible for renderpasses to use their scratch buffers only for dynamic data, and for them to have resizeable staging buffers for image and buffer uploads.

-- add a staging buffer (for buffer/image upload memory) which is only accessed for writing by the current recording frame. next frame will use it for reading. allocations in this pool live until the frame which allocated them is cleared.
-The staging pool is shared amongst all recording tasks for writing.
-It must already be accessible in RECORD stage.
-This pool should be created with `VMA_MEMORY_USAGE_CPU_ONLY`

 - let camera controller accept an event input stream instead of directly controlling it - mouse and key event state needs to be accumulated inside the camera controller, not outside...

-- extend pipeline builder to not use vk objects, but to keep its own state which may be modified via method calls.
-This will allow us to clean up the pipeline builder api, and will also remove temporary allocations which are not used once a pipeline state object has been created for the first time.

 - LeImageAttachmentInfo is not very discoverable - we need to think about a better way to set properties for attachments